 The Santa Cruz Artichoke Company of Santa Cruz, California, is only one of a growing number of insecticide spray rig operators utilizing Lakos Separators to eliminate what used to be a serious problem of clogged spray nozzles and worn orifices.

-Locatelli intends to install his next separators on the suction of the high-pressure pumps so that he can eliminate much of the abrasive material that was causing considerable pump wear.
-So much sand, silt, and grit are present in the 300-gallon mixing tank that the separator has to be purged every 300 gallons and, Locatelli says, “You wouldn’t believe how much stuff comes out during the 20-second purge.”
+Locatelli intends to install his next separators on the suction side of the high-pressure pumps so that he can eliminate as much of the abrasive material as possible before it reaches the pump.
+There was so much sand, silt, and grit accumulating in the 300-gallon mixing tank that the separator has to be purged every 300 gallons and, Locatelli says, “You wouldn’t believe how much stuff comes out during the 20-second purge.”

-Says Locatelli, “We neither could nor would be without Lakos Separators on our spray rigs.
+Locatelli says, “We neither could nor would be without LAKOS Separators on our spray rigs.
 They really cannot be beaten.”